shengchiliu/Commands/Unix_Commands.md

 | **talk** | talk to another user |
 | **wc** | display a count of lines, words and characters |

-* This index of commands is originally from a leaflet called *Thirty Useful Unix Commands* written by University of Cambridge Information Services (UIS).
+* This index of commands is originally from a leaflet called *Thirty Useful Unix Commands* written by the University of Cambridge Information Services (UIS).